hbctraining/scRNA-seq/lessons/01_SC_pre-QC.md

 ## Challenges of scRNA-seq analysis

-Bulk RNA-seq is a straight-forward method for comparing the averages of cellular expression.
+Prior to scRNA-seq, transcriptome analysis was performed using bulk RNA-seq, which is straight-forward method for comparing the **averages of cellular expression**.
 This can be the best choice of method if looking for disease biomarkers and not expecting or not concerned with a lot of cellular heterogeneity in the sample.

 While bulk RNA-seq can explore differences in gene expression between conditions (e.g. treatment or disease), the differences at the cellular level are not adequately captured.
 For instance, in the images below, if analyzed in bulk (left) we would not detect the correct association between the expression of gene A and gene B. However, if we properly group the cells by cell type or cell state, we can see the correct correlation between the genes.